Lynne-Daniels/udacity-project-5/palm-beach-epic.md

 			(Remember those old phone bills that said "This page intentionally left blank."
 It's like that -- easier to mail a blank page that to fix it.)
 		f. palm-beach-epic-jupiter-start10.kml - track data served on a web host
 		g. json - goal is to use only jsons, but this version is optional - see comments in js file

+To run, download all files into the same folder or directory.
+Open index.html in a web browser.
+To filter points of interest, type all or part of the search term into the case-sensitive search box at the top of the page.
+To learn about services close to any map marker, click the marker.